AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/CutEvals/And/Return/tc_set.rst

-SC testcases for ``return A and then B`` where operand evaluations might raise
+Check SC for "return A and then B", where operand evaluations might raise an exception
 ==============================================================================

-SC testcases for ``return A and then B`` where operand evaluations might raise exception
+SC testcases for ``return A and then B`` where operand evaluations might raise an exception

 .. qmlink:: TCIndexImporter